 It is essential that all CIGC patients are well informed about the landscape of fibroid treatment options, and why our procedures are unparalleled.
-Understanding the benefits and risks of all types of fibroid treatments can help each patient choose her best path.
+Understanding the benefits and risks of all types of treatments can help each patient choose her best path.
 Fibroids are unpredictable, and their growth can affect day to day life, as well as fertility.

 HOW ARE FIBROIDS TREATED?

-Treatment of fibroids is either surgical, medical, or radiological.
+Treatment is either surgical, medical, or radiological.